Please Forgive Me

 "Please Forgive Me" is a song by Canadian rock musician Bryan Adams.
 It was released in October 1993, by A&M Records, as the only single and bonus track from his first greatest hits compilation album, So Far So Good (1993).
-The single reached numbers seven and three on the US Billboard Hot 100 and Cash Box Top 100, and number two on the Billboard Adult Contemporary chart.
+The single reached number seven on the US Billboard Hot 100 and number two on the Billboard Adult Contemporary chart.
 In the United Kingdom, "Please Forgive Me" peaked at number two on the UK Singles Chart.
-It is his only Australian number-one single not written for a motion picture, and it also topped the charts of Belgium, Canada, France, Ireland, Norway, and Portugal.
+It is Adams' only Australian number-one single not written for a motion picture, and it also topped the charts of Belgium, Canada, France, Ireland, Norway, and Portugal.
 The accompanying music video was directed by Andrew Catlin and filmed in a recording studio, featuring a dog.

 Background

 "Please Forgive Me" was written by Adams and producer Robert Lange.
 The song has an instrumental intro, which is only found on the album version of the song.
 Adams told Songfacts that it was one of the first songs that he agreed to use a modulation in.

 The single reached number two in the United Kingdom, number seven in the US, and number one in Australia, Belgium, Canada, Ireland, Norway and Portugal.
 The song was praised by critics upon its release, and gave Adams one of his best chart performances, his most highly successful being the 1991 international chart-topping hit "(Everything I Do) I Do It for You".
 The song helped So Far So Good reach number one on the UK Albums Chart and in Canada and Australia.

 The studio band, who also appear in the video which was filmed live during the tracking dates, included keyboard players David Paich and Robbie Buchanan, guitarist Shane Fontayne, bassist James "Hutch" Hutchinson, guitarist Keith Scott, drummer Mickey Curry and producer Mutt Lange.
 The song was co-written and produced by Mutt Lange.
 It was a radio hit all over the world, and became a hit amongst Adams fans.
 The single has sold over three million copies worldwide.